alpha-yadav/DSA/readme.md

 Both methods achieve the same result.
 Choose the recursive method for its simplicity and readability unless you have concerns about stack overflow with very deep trees, in which case the iterative approach is safer.
 Remember to handle the `None` cases carefully in both methods to avoid errors.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science used for storing and retrieving data efficiently.
+They're a type of tree data structure with the following key properties:

+* **Each node contains a key (and optionally, associated data).**
+* **The left subtree of a node contains only nodes with keys *less than* the node's key.**
+* **The right subtree of a node contains only nodes with keys *greater than* the node's key.**
+* **There are no duplicate keys.**

+These properties ensure that searching, insertion, and deletion operations can be performed efficiently, typically in O(log n) time on average and in the best case, where 'n' is the number of nodes.
+However, in the worst case (a skewed tree resembling a linked list), these operations can take O(n) time.

+**Key Operations:**

+* **Search:**  To search for a key, start at the root.
+If the key is equal to the root's key, you've found it.
+If the key is less than the root's key, recursively search the left subtree; otherwise, recursively search the right subtree.

+* **Insertion:** To insert a new key, start at the root.
+If the key is less than the current node's key, move to the left child; otherwise, move to the right child.
+Continue until you reach a leaf node (a node with no children).
+Insert the new node as a child of that leaf node.

+* **Deletion:** Deleting a node is more complex and depends on the number of children the node has:
+    * **Leaf node:** Simply remove the node.
+    * **One child:** Replace the node with its child.
+    * **Two children:**  Find the inorder successor (the smallest key in the right subtree) or inorder predecessor (the largest key in the left subtree), replace the node's key with the successor/predecessor's key, and then delete the successor/predecessor node (which will now have at most one child).

+* **Minimum and Maximum:** Finding the minimum or maximum key is straightforward.
+The minimum key is the leftmost node, and the maximum key is the rightmost node.

+* **Traversal:**  Several ways exist to traverse a BST and visit all its nodes:
+    * **Inorder traversal:** Visit left subtree, root, then right subtree (yields keys in sorted order).
+    * **Preorder traversal:** Visit root, left subtree, then right subtree.
+    * **Postorder traversal:** Visit left subtree, right subtree, then root.

+**Advantages of BSTs:**

+* **Efficient search, insertion, and deletion (on average).**
+* **Simple implementation.**
+* **Provides an ordered sequence of keys (through inorder traversal).**

+**Disadvantages of BSTs:**

+* **Performance degrades to O(n) in the worst case (highly skewed tree).**  Self-balancing BSTs (like AVL trees and red-black trees) address this issue.
+* **Not efficient for all operations; for example, finding the kth smallest element might require a traversal.**

+**Self-Balancing BSTs:**

+To mitigate the worst-case O(n) performance, self-balancing BSTs maintain a balanced structure through rotations and other operations during insertion and deletion.
+This guarantees O(log n) performance for most operations.
+Examples include:

+* **AVL trees:**  Maintain a height balance factor of -1, 0, or 1 for each node.
+* **Red-black trees:** Use color information to maintain balance.
+More complex than AVL trees but offer better performance in some scenarios.

+In summary, BSTs are a powerful and versatile data structure, suitable for many applications where efficient searching, insertion, and deletion of ordered data are required.
+However, understanding their limitations and considering self-balancing variants are crucial for optimal performance in real-world scenarios.